18 Drug Companies Lose License Over Poor Medicine Quality

 The crackdown came after the Drug Controller General of India (DCGI) inspected 76 pharmaceutical companies.

-Written by Kashish Sharma |Published : March 28, 2023 11:25 PM IST
+Written By: Kashish Sharma | Published : March 28, 2023 11:25 PM IST

 In a move, the central government has cancelled the license of 18 pharma companies over the poor quality of drugs.
 The crackdown came after the Drug Controller General of India (DCGI) had inspected 76 pharmaceutical companies.
 Reportedly, 26 companies have been served a show cause notice for the poor quality of medicines.